sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 cat country.cc.txt Jamaica.cc.txt Japan.cc.txt Jordan.cc.txt
 ```

-A better solution is to use the "*" as a wildcard:
+A better solution is to use "*" as a wildcard:

 ```
 ls J*.cc.txt